-Both ATADesigns and bespoke wallpaper printers Wallsmiths first met Karen Spooner, Matron at Towerview Care - Bridge, Burton and Trent Court at the Dementia Expo in Birmingham.
-Karen was looking for a designer who could provide Towerview with a stimulating environment.
-Due to the complex behaviours that can be displayed by some of the gentlemen, at the care home.
-The wall-coverings needed to be robust.
-Towerview is a working environment, so the wall-coverings needs to be tough and durable to deal with the day to day wear and tear of a nursing home.
-Karen liked my designs, and ideas so asked myself and Gareth Wyn Jones (Wallsmiths) to meet the team.”
+Both ATADesigns and the bespoke wallpaper printers Wallsmiths first met Karen Spooner, Matron at Towerview Care - Bridge, Burton and Trent Court at the Dementia Expo in Birmingham.
+Karen was looking for a mural or wallpaper design that was not only decorative but also stimulates memory due to the complex behaviours that can be displayed by some of the gentlemen, at the care home.
+Towerview is a working environment, so the wall coverings needed to be robust, tough and durable to deal with the day to day wear and tear of a nursing home.
+Karen liked our ideas and so invited us to meet the team.”

 I am pleased to say the reaction to the installed mural is positive, here is a quote from Towerview Care:

 The designs are really bold and colourful, we added little touches with the blinds but, overall, I am really, very pleased with the outcome.” said, Karen Spooner.
 It has taken a lot longer to finish the work than originally anticipated, because of COVID, of course.
 We spoke to several of our gentlemen about the redesign of the music wall, to see what they thought about it, and the general consensus is that they like it.
 Harry said, “yes it’s got all the people”, when asked if he recognised anyone, he replied “that’s Doris Day”, with a huge grin.